XRPL-Commons/2026-PBW-Hackathon/README.md

 - A link to a video or screenshots showcasing your solution.

 #### XRPL Network Requirements
-- Build on the XRPL Testnet.
+- Build on the XRPL Testnets at your disposal.
 - All projects must submit transactions to the L1.
 - Using a sidechain such as [Xahau](https://xahau.network/) or the [XRPL EVM Sidechain](https://docs.xrplevm.org/) is allowed.